CynthiaMKroeger/nonparametric/README.md

 manuscript is to show our data on evidence of the problem within nutrition and obesity research.
-We originally wanted to publish all of this data together in one paper, however anonymous peer reviewers disagreed and insisted we publish separate reports.
+We originally wanted to publish all of this data together in one paper, however anonymous peer reviewers disagreed and insisted we publish separate reports to allow for more focus and detail in each report.

 ## Description of Folders: